Irv Bemoras

-Irving "Irv" Bemoras (November 18, 1930 – November 1, 2007) was an American basketball player.
+Irving Bemoras (November 18, 1930 – November 1, 2007) was an American basketball player.

 He played collegiately for the University of Illinois at Urbana–Champaign, where he was voted as one of the top 100 players of all time.

 He was selected by the Milwaukee Hawks in the 1953 NBA draft.

-He played for the Hawks (1953–54) and the St. Louis Hawks (1956–57) in the NBA for 131 games.
+He played for the Milwaukee Hawks in 1953-54 and the relocated St. Louis Hawks in 1956-57 in the NBA for 131 games.

 He is a member of the Chicagoland Sports Hall of Fame.

 Family

-Irv Bemoras and Sally, his wife and life partner for over 50 years, had three children and six grandchildren.
+Irv Bemoras and Sally, his wife for over 50 years, had three children and six grandchildren.